 How do organisations use competency framework?

-For example,organisations can use the competency framework during the hiring process.
+For example, organisations can use this framework during the hiring process.

 They can use it internally to identify their high potential employees for the future.
 They can also use it to filter candidates for promotions.
 In some organisations, there is a differential pay if you score higher on the competencies required for the job.